spruceid/rebase/demo/witness/endpoints.md

 2) The information from step 1 is passed to the worker in the body of a `POST` request to the route `/statement`, the UI tests that the `POST` request body conforms to the schema recieved in step 0.

-3) The information is parsed, and if it matches the form specified below, is used to generate a plain text statement and optionally a delimitor (sometimes ommitted) which are returned in the response body as `statement` and `delimitor` respectively.
+3) The information is parsed, and if it matches the form specified below, is used to generate a plain text statement and optionally a delimiter (sometimes ommitted) which are returned in the response body as `statement` and `delimiter` respectively.

 4) The user signs the statement at least once.
 For linking two public keys, the statement is signed twice and signatures returned to the witness in the format as described below.

-    In the case of other identity linking flows that involve delimitors, a post is created in the format of: `${statement}${delimitor}${signature}`, then posted somewhere only the identity in the statement could access.
+    In the case of other identity linking flows that involve delimiters, a post is created in the format of: `${statement}${delimiter}${signature}`, then posted somewhere only the identity in the statement could access.

     In other flows, the user is only expected to post the `signature`.
 Alternatively, in some flows, like email, the witness generates a challenge, sends it to the targeted account, and the user has to present the challenge along side the signature to prove ownership.